-If your gourd is extremely dry and sounds like a rattle, the seeds will probably fall out quite easily.
-My luffa sponges needed to be harvested a little sooner than that so it was a little more difficult to get the seeds out when peeling them immediately.
+If your gourd is extremely dry and sounds like a rattle, the seeds will fall out quite easily.
+My luffa sponges needed to be harvested a little sooner than that.
+It was a little more difficult to get the seeds out when peeling them immediately.

 Grab some bypass pruners, cut down the inside of the luffa flesh and peel the skin all the way off!
-When harvesting your luffa sponges they’ll be much harder to peel if you wait until they’re completely dried on the vine.
+They’ll be much harder to peel if you wait until they’re completely dried on the vine.

-If you find your luffa sponges are difficult to peel, fill your sink/tub/large bin with water and soak your gourds for 2-5 minutes.
+If you find your luffa sponges are difficult to peel, fill a vessel with water and soak your gourds for 2-5 minutes.

 Soaking your luffa sponges with the skin on should soften and loosen the skin, making peeling much easier.